LacunaOmnibus/Lacuna-Client/README.md

 > `gulp build`

 Runs the entire process of pulling all the JavaScript/CSS together and creates minified versions of them.
-This is also the default task, meaning that running just `gulp` in the command line will run this task.
+This is the default task, meaning that running just `gulp` in the command line will run this task.

-> `PRODUCTION=1 gulp build`

-This does the same as above but it prepares the code itself for *production*.
-For example, there are a few development-only bits that get removed in this process.
-A deploy on a production server would **need** to do this or the client won't load properly.

 ## dev

 > `gulp dev`

-This puts all the JavaScript and CSS together and starts a web server for run the web client.
+This puts all the JavaScript and CSS together and starts a web server to run the web client.
 Open up a browser to the [US1 mirror page](http://us1.lacunaexpanse.com/local.html) and you should see the it working.
+It also watches for changes to the code and restarts when it sees anything changed.

 ## serve